percx/Praeda/README.txt

 HTTP::Cookies
 IO::Socket
 HTML::TableExtract
+use Getopt::Std
+use Net::SSL
-use Getopt::Std;
+use Net::SNMP

-also it is advised to install "Crypt::SSLeay or  IO::Socket::SSL" for ssl support
+also it is advised to install "Crypt::SSLeay for ssl support

 set root of praeda install in praeda.pl under my $dirpath =".";

-Praeda version 0.02.0.b syntax:
+Praeda version 0.02.1.062b syntax: first part of version  0.02.1 represent the core product version the Last 3 digits represent the number of product versions tested.

 PRAEDA OPTIONS:
 -g GNMAP_FILE